How to Find Out Your Tax File Number (2021 Update)

 A Tax File Number (TFN) is a unique number assigned to every tax payer in Australia.
 You will usually need to apply for a TFN when you commence working at your first job.
 Once you are issued a TFN it is yours for life, regardless of whether you change jobs or move countries.
 A TFN is used for all your tax records, as well as many other documents.
 There may be times when you need to provide your TFN, but do not have it on hand.
 In this article, we’ll explain how you can find out your tax file number.

 Partnerships, trusts and companies are required to have a separate TFN to individual TFNs.
 This is because partnerships and companies pay tax at a different rate to individuals.
 If you are a sole trader, you must use your own TFN when required to for business tax matters.
 This is because sole traders are taxed at the individual rate.

 How to Find out your Tax File Number

-Here are four ways to find out your TFN – should the need arise.
+Here are 5 ways to find out your TFN, should you ever need to relocate it.

 1. Contact the ATO

 For a direct approach, you can contact the ATO.
 The ATO can be reached via the number 13 28 61 between the hours 8.00am to 6.00pm, Monday to Friday.
-Just be prepared with your ABN or some form of identification if you don’t have an ABN, to provide to the operator should you call.
+Just be prepared with your ABN or some form of identification.

 2. Check your documents

 You can often find your TFN by locating the documents which state it.
-Your TFN will be stated on documents such as:
+Your TFN will be on documents such as: